mgenware/j7/README.md

 ```

 ## Examples
-Checking if a command is installed and performing an install command if necessary. (assume macOS with homebrew installed)
+Checking if a command is installed and performing an install command if necessary. (assuming macOS with homebrew installed)
 ```go
 package main